 Pollock man arrested for rigging fishing contest by weighting bass

-TOLEDO BEND - A man was arrested for fraud after he allegedly rigged his fishing contest entry.
+TOLEDO BEND - A man was arrested for fraud after he allegedly rigged his fishing contest entry in Toledo Bend.

-Aaron Moreau, 38, was arrested for fishing contest fraud Thursday following the Big Bass Splash tournament.
-Moreau reportedly stuffed his contest entry with lead weights and used the fraudulent fish to weigh in.
+Aaron Moreau, 38, was arrested for fishing contest fraud Thursday following the Big Bass Splash tournament on May 17.
+Moreau reportedly stuffed his contest entry with lead weights weighing 2.59 pounds and used the fraudulent fish to weigh in.

 The grand prize for the tournament was shown to be a $100,000 value through a fully decked-out boat, a RAM truck, and $5,000 in cash.